calhall4892/FTSE-100-volatility-study-/README.md

   - Mean.
 If the average mean doesnt change in the time series then it doesnt have a trend.
 Example would be a rising stock price.
   - Variance.
 The spread of the data around the mean doesnt change and neither does the magnitude.
 Example would be where a stock price changes with market volitility during periods of market turmoil.
   - Autocorrelation Structure.
 This is the correlation between the series and its lagged versions.
 The correlation between $Y_t$ and $Y_{t-12}$ (12 for 12 months) could be high, but this would be represented across every 12 monthly period.

+ In order to test stationarity, there are a number of statistical tests that can be carried out on the data and these are as follows.
+  - Augmented Dicky-Fuller (ADF).
+This doesnt directly test to see if the data is stationary but instead tests for the presence of unit root.
+A unit root is a feature that is typically found in non-stationary time series.
+This means that the times series has a  stochastic trend and can be described as wandering without a long term mean.
+There are 2 hypothesis in this, one being Null hypothesis $H_0$ and the other being Alternative hypothesis $H_a$.
+When carrying out this ADF test, the goal is to reject or disprove the null hypothesis as proving $H_a$ means the time series is stationary.
+If it cannot be rejected, then it means that time series is non-stationary and therefore needs to be transformed, usually by differencing, before it can be modelled.
+One issue that was present with the Dickey-Fuller test was that in complex time series, there was often still some autocorrelation within the data, even when accounting for the main trend.
+Therefore a new test was developed and this was the Augmented Dickey-Fuller test.
+This is where lagged difference terms to the underlying regression model.
+This augments the test and therefore makes it more capable of handling complex and realistic time series data.
+In practice, the ADF is always used now.

+The equation for the ADF is.

+$$
+\Delta y_t = \alpha + \beta t + \gamma y_{t-1} + \sum_{i=1}^{p} \delta_i \Delta y_{t-i} + \varepsilon_t
+$$

+Where:
+- \( \Delta y_t \) is the first difference of the series at time \( t \)
+- \( \alpha \) is a constant (drift term)
+- \( \beta t \) is the time trend
+- \( \gamma \) is the coefficient on the lagged level of the series
+- \( \delta_i \) are the coefficients on the lagged differences
+- \( p \) is the number of lagged difference terms
+- \( \varepsilon_t \) is the error term